rdpate/helpfile/readme.md

     # More help text.
     not in any section

-Internal sections are for convenient self-contained scripts, but separate section files are preferred.

 Comparison to Manpages
 ----------------------

 Manpages should contain more depth than help text and should be preferred when an overview is insufficient.
 Implementations of Help may even default to "man 1 COMMAND" when help text is not found (and Help is given a name without a slash).
-However, help text is easier to specify, better fulfills its role, does not require installation, and isn't closely tied to terminal capabilities or restrictions.
+However, help text is easier to specify, better fulfills its role, does not require installation into a global path, and isn't closely tied to terminal capabilities or restrictions.

 Text Requirements